INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The first of two prototypes of the "L-329 Jetstar" performed its initial flight on 4 September 1957, with test pilot Ray Goudey at the controls.
 The Jetstar was a sleek aircraft, of all-metal construction, with low-mounted swept wings, tricycle landing gear, and turbojet engines mounted on each side of the rear fuselage.
 It was a configuration that would become all but universal for executive jets.

-The two prototypes were initially fitted with twin Bristol Siddeley Orpheus turbojets, with one fitted with "slipper" fuel tanks on the front of the wings.
+The two prototypes were initially fitted with twin Bristol Siddeley Orpheus turbojets, one prototype being fitted with "slipper" fuel tanks on the front of the wings.
 The expectation was that the Orpheus would be built under license in the US, but talks fell through.
 In consequence, the second prototype was fitted with four Pratt & Whitney JT12 turbojets, mounted in side-by-side pairs, a pair on each side of the rear fuselage tail, with the updated aircraft performing its initial flight in mid-1960.

 The scheme proving satisfactory, the four-engine configuration was adopted for production.
 The second prototype was also fitted with refined slipper tanks, while the original slipper tanks were switched to the first prototype, which would retain the twin Orpheus engines.
 Initial customer deliveries of the Lockheed "Jetstar I" were in 1961.